 Effective January 1, 2001, the Company adopted Statement of Financial Accounting Standards No. 133 ("SFAS 133"), "Accounting for Derivative Instruments and Hedging Activities."
 SFAS 133 establishes methods of accounting for derivative financial instruments and hedging activities related to those instruments as well as other hedging activities.
-The adoption of SFAS 133 on January 1, 2001 did not have a material effect on the Company's financial position orresults of operations.
-During the three and six month periods ended June 30, 2001, the Company recorded in other income, gains on derivatives of approximately \$6.7 million and \$3.1 million, respectively, related to investments in equity instruments of other companies.
+The adoption of SFAS 133 on January 1, 2001 did not have a material effect on the Company's financial position or results of operations.
+During the three and nine month periods ended September 30, 2001, the Company recorded in other income, losses on derivatives of approximately \$1.0 million and gains of \$2.0 million, respectively, related to investments in equity instruments of other companies.

 In July 2001, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards No. 141 ('SFAS 141"), "Business Combinations" which supersedes Accounting Principles Board ("APB") Opinion No. 16, "Business Combinations."
 SFAS 141 requires the purchase method of accounting for business combinations initiated after June 30, 2001 and eliminates the pooling-of-interests method.
 In addition, SFAS 141 establishes specific criteria for the recognition of intangible assets separately from goodwill and requires unallocated negative goodwill to be written off immediately as an extraordinary gain.
-The provisions of SFAS 141 are required to be adopted July 1, 2001.
-The adoption of SFAS 141 will not change the method of accounting used in previous business combinations including those the Company accounted for under the pooling-of-interests method.
+The provisions of SFAS 141 have been adopted as of July 1, 2001.
+The adoption of SFAS 141 has not changed the method of accounting used in previous business combinations, initiated prior to July 1, 2001, including those the Company accounted for under the pooling-of-interests method.